In today’s tutorial, we’ll see how to use dkms to build kernel modules in Nitrux.

 cp -r /usr/src/linux-headers-$(uname -r) $(pwd)

-Then, we copy the resulting directory to /usr/src in the container.
-Using the container we created in this tutorial as an example, the command would be as follows.
+Then, we copy the resulting directory to /usr/src in the containers’ root.

 distrobox-enter --name debian12-distrobox -- sudo cp -r linux-headers-$(uname -r) /usr/src/